Success is 10% inspiration, 90% perspiration. But without that all-important 10%, there’d be nothing to sweat over.

 Indie game developer Jonathan Blow on taking video games design beyond box-ticking of best practices and into experiences that connect and engage on a much deeper human level.

 Creativity Leadership and Learning

 A four-minute delightfully animated video discussing the value of the ‘slow-burning hunch’ and what environmental conditions are required to turn these hunches into full-blown killer ideas.

-33. Julian Tresure / How to speak so people want to listen
+33. Julian Treasure / How to speak, so people want to listen

 The voice is the instrument we all play.
 It’s the most powerful sound in the world, both how wars are started and how we tell people we love them.
 Although the instrument is so powerful, many people struggle with playing it well.
 Julian Treasure talks through the seven deadly sins of speaking, and a model of good positive speech that people won’t want to ignore.